-The Finance and Audit Committee (the "Audit Committee") held eight meetings during 2004.
-The membership, duties, and functions of the Audit Committee are governed by a written charter, a copy of which is attached to this proxy statement as Appendix A and is available at LP's website at www.lpcorp.com in the Investor Relations section under the heading "Corporate Governance."
-In order to effectively perform its oversight responsibilities and duties, the Audit Committee holds separate sessions from time to time with LP's management, internal auditors, and outside auditor.
+The Finance and Audit Committee (the "Audit Committee") held eight meetings during 2005.
+The membership, duties, and functions of the Audit Committee are governed by a written charter, a copy of which is attached to this proxy statement as Appendix A. In order to effectively perform its oversight responsibilities and duties, the Audit Committee holds separate sessions from time to time with LP's management, internal auditors, and outside auditor.

-The Audit Committee has sole authority and responsibility to select (subject to stockholder approval as described below under "Item 2-Ratification of Selection of Independent Auditor"), retain, oversee, and replace LP's independent auditor and to approve their compensation.
+The Audit Committee has sole authority and responsibility to select (subject to stockholder ratification as described below under "Item 2-Ratification of Selection of Independent Auditor"), retain, oversee, and replace LP's independent auditor and to approve their compensation.
 The Audit Committee is responsible for pre-approving all audit services and legally-permitted non-audit services.
+The Audit

-The Audit Committee reviews the annual audit plan of the independent auditor and performs an annual evaluation of the auditor's qualifications, performance and independence.
+Committee reviews the annual audit plan of the independent auditor and performs an annual evaluation of the auditor's qualifications, performance and independence.
 The Audit Committee also reviews reports by the auditor regarding discussions with management relating to critical accounting policies, alternative treatments of financial information under generally accepted accounting principles, and other significant accounting issues, the results of the audits and the quarterly and annual financial statements, the opinion to be rendered by the auditor in connection with LP's audited financial statements, and its attestation and report on management's internal control report.
 The Audit Committee meets with the auditor to discuss any audit problems or difficulties and management's responses.

-The Audit Committee also oversees LP's internal audit function and internal control systems, including reviewing LP's internal audit plans, the scope, coverage and objectivity of the internal audits performed, the adequacy and effectiveness of LP's internal legal compliance programs, disclosure controls and procedures and internal control over financial reporting, and its guidelines, policies and programs with respect to risk assessment and risk management.
+The Audit Committee also oversees LP's internal audit function and internal control systems, including reviewing LP's internal audit plans, the scope, coverage and objectivity of the internal audits performed, the adequacy and effectiveness of LP's internal legal compliance programs, disclosure controls and procedures and internal controls over financial reporting, and its guidelines, policies and programs with respect to risk assessment and risk management.

-With respect to financial and financial reporting matters, the Audit Committee makes recommendations to the Board of Directors regarding capital structure issues, dividend policy, treasury stock purchases, acquisitions and divestitures, external financing, complex financial transactions, and investment and debt policies.
+With respect to financial and financial reporting matters, the Audit Committee makes recommendations as appropriate to the Board of Directors regarding capital structure issues, dividend policy, treasury stock purchases, acquisitions and divestitures, external financing, complex financial transactions, and investment and debt policies.
 The Audit Committee also reviews and discusses with management the status and potential financial implications of significant legal and tax matters, major issues regarding accounting principles, significant financial reporting issues, the effect of regulatory and accounting initiatives and off-balance sheet structures on LP's financial statements, the financial results to be included in LP's reports filed with the SEC, and LP's earnings press releases and other information provided to analysts and rating agencies.